ministryofjustice/moj-frontend/docs/prototyping/setting-up-figma-prototypes.md

 The MOJ Design System team would like to hear about:

-- GOV.UK or MOJ components missing from the Figma Kits
+- components missing from the Figma Kits
 - Figma components which do not work properly
 - mistakes in Figma components (for example, the wrong font weight or spacing)